thomasw/djproxy/README.md

 * `verify_ssl`: This option corresponds to [requests' verify parameter][1].
 It may be either a boolean, which toggles SSL certificate verification on or off, or the path to a CA_BUNDLE file for private certificates.
+* `stream`: A boolean indicating whether or not the upstream response should be streamed to the browser.
+See Streaming vs Non-streaming Proxies for more information.

+## Streaming vs Non-streaming Proxies

+By default, djproxy streams the upstream response downstream.
+This minimizes "wait time" (how long downstream must wait for the first chunks of response data) and prevents needing to load the entire upstream response into memory.
+Streaming is the optimal strategy for large responses and the required strategy for responses that never terminate (such as Twitter's streaming APIs).

+These advantages come at a cost, however.
+With non-streaming proxies, modifying upstream content using a proxy middleware is straightforward: The `process_response` method is passed a Django `HttpResponse` object as the `response` keyword argument.
+Modifying the content is as simple as changing `response.content`.
+With streaming proxies, `process_response` is passed a Django `StreamingHttpResponse` object, which has no `content` attribute.
+Care must be taken not to inadvertently load the entire response into memory.
+Modification can only happen line by line.
+Streaming proxies also suffer from the same [Django limitations as streaming responses][streaming]

 ## Adjusting location headers (ProxyPassReverse)